marcusmyers/laravel-dashboard-accuweather-tile/README.md

 Sign up at https://developer.accuweather.com/ to obtain `ACCUWEAHTER_API_KEY` and you can find your location key by searching for you city at https://www.accuweather.com.
 The resulting url should have your location key, i.e. https://www.accuweather.com/en/us/chicago/60608/weather-forecast/348308, the Chicago location key is 348308.
 AccuWeather only allows you 50 API request a day for a free account.

+The data can be displayed as either Imperial (Farenheit) or Metric (Celsis).
+This will affect information displayed on the daily tile and forecast tiles.

 ```php
 // in config/dashboard.php